philson-philip/Code-Lab/README.md

 			UNITS TAKEN
 			CHARGE

-15. Create a hostel mess database with fields(stud_no, name, messfee, veg/nonveg).
-Write a PL/SQL program to increase the mess fee of vegetarians by 10% and non vegetarians by 20%.
+15. Program to increase the mess fee of vegetarians by 10% and non vegetarians by 20%.
 Also create tables vegetarian and non_vegetarian which includes fields: stud_no, name, raise_in_fee and date on which raise was given.
 Insert values into these tables through PL/SQL program.
+	Database details are given below:<br>

+		HOSTEL_MESS: STUD_NO, NAME, MESS_FEE, VEG/NON_VEG

-16. Create a table T1 having 3 fields(rollno, univ_mark and sessionals).
-Write a PL/SQL program to do the following: If sessionals is in between 30 and 34, then give necessary moderation so that it comes upto 35.
-If univ_mark+sessionals>75, then insert those tuples into another table T2.
+16. Program to do the following: If sessionals is in between 30 and 34, then give necessary moderation so that it comes upto 35.
+If UNIV_MARK+SESSIONAL>75, then insert those tuples into another table T2.
+	Table details are given below:<br>

+		T1 : ROLL_NO, UNIV_MARK, SESSIONAL
+		T2 : ROLL_NO, UNIV_MARK, SESSIONAL

 17. Function which accepts the reg_no and print the total marks.
-The student table has the fields: reg_no, name, physics_mark, chemistry_mark and maths_mark.
+	Table details are given below:<br>

+		STUDENT : REG_NO, NAME, PHYSICS_MARK, CHEMISTRY_MARK, MATHS_MARK

 18. Function to find sum of first N even no:s
 19. Program to display the grade of a particular student from student database.
 	Use a stored procedure to display the grade